Vogtinator/crafti/README.md

-Crafti now supports keyboard and mouse input with an OTG cable:
+## Crafti now supports keyboard and mouse input with an OTG cable:
+Note: This is experimental and may not work

 Move around using WASD like standard minecraft
 Jump using space